PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/git.rst

     .. asciinema:: ../_static/asciicast/git/automerge_output.cast
         :rows: 35

     .. note::  If you try to reproduce this example, ``git`` will open your editor to write a commit message (``nano`` by default).
 But for auto merges like this, the commit message is already written and you can just close your editor.
-I removed this behavior of opening my editor in case of auto merge for the sake of the live example, but you should keep this behavior.
+I removed this behaviour of opening the editor in case of auto merge for the sake of the live example, but you should keep this behaviour.

 Let us look at the case where the modifications are overlapping.
 On ``Computer 2``, we do the following change instead: